-Immediate neighbour was the cabaret and restaurant “Père Lathuille”, founded in 1765 and to which is linked a specific event during a battle between the Russian and French troops in 1814, which took place just around the corner.
-The owner offered free meals and drinking to the French soldiers: “Eat and drink, my friends.
+The immediate neighbour was the cabaret and restaurant “Père Lathuille”, founded in 1765 and to which is linked a specific event during a battle between the Russian and French troops in 1814, which took place just around the corner.
+The owner offered free meals and drinks to the French soldiers: “Eat and drink, my friends.
 Leave nothing to the enemy”!
 Manet made a famous painting, “Chez le Père Lathuille” (1879).
 The place is still there but completely transformed.
-In 1906 it became « Kursaal » where among others Maurice Chevallier performed.
-Later it was transformed to a cinema theatre and so it’s still today, since 1996 a quite specific one, “Le Cinéma des Cinéastes” supported by some of leading French film makers and concentrating on quality films.
-Some old equipment is exposed and on the walls behind I would like to believe that some of the original decoration has been saved.
+In 1906 it became « Kursaal » where among others Maurice Chevalier performed.
+Later it was transformed to a cinema theatre and so it’s still today, since 1996 a quite specific one, “Le Cinéma des Cinéastes” supported by some of the leading French film makers and concentrating on quality films.
+Some old equipment is exhibited and on the walls behind I would like to believe that some of the original decoration has been saved.
 (There is also a small bar, which has inherited the “Père Lathuille” name.)

 On the other side of what used to be the “Café Guerbois” is a small shop.
 Founded in 1830 under the name of Hennequin.
 This is where Manet and the future impressionist painters bought their paint and brushes.
 It seems that it has since more or less stayed with the same family although the painting equipment lost its importance.
 The shop has been sold and was closed December 31, 2010.
 It will now probably be transformed to a shop for cheap shoes or something similar.
 At least, the nice mosaic decoration should be saved.